 Much of what there is to do in Maui revolves around manufactured tourist activities: Parasailing, jet skiing, diving, snorkeling tours, zip lining, to name a few.
 Activities don’t come cheap, but there are a few ways you can save on them.
 Most of the methods listed below will work anywhere in Hawaii:

-1. A3H Gold Card/Shaka Club Membership.
 At first, the A3H card seems like a gimmick – similar to those coupon books you buy for $30+ that you either lose or can’t find any decent coupons in.
-However that is not the case with this card.
+However, that is not the case with this card.
 Your membership covers up to four people and gets you savings of up to 25% on popular activities.

-Membership also makes you eligible to purchase owner’s tickets, which are half priced activities donated by companies in lieu of membership dues.
+You’ll want to look for owner’s tickets, which are half-priced activities donated by companies in lieu of membership dues.
 Owner’s tickets are made available at the beginning of each month and while most of the popular activities get sold out, I was able to book two SNUBA diving packages and a Jet Ski rental for 50% off.
 Keep in mind though, that your activities voucher will be delivered electronically within 1-2 business days and you’ll then have to contact the vendor to book your activity.
 I was able to arrange a booking with the SNUBA vendor despite the fact that my voucher had not yet arrived.
 Not all vendors will be this generous.

 You can see which activities have owners tickets available by visiting Hawaiifun.org.